Goose-Of-War/Goose-of-War/README.md

 ## Introduction:

 I am Vidunram, a third-year undergraduate student at IIT Kharagpur.
 I mostly work on the backend of small projects, mainly in Python and Javascript.
-I am currently the Sub-Head of the Web Development Team of the [Manga & Anime Society Kharagpur](https://github.com/kgpmask) or simply MASK.
+I am currently the Head of the Web Development Team of the [Manga and Anime Society Kharagpur](https://github.com/kgpmask) or simply MASK.

 ---